OWASP/owasp-mastg/Document/0x03-Overview.md

 ### Code Quality and Exploit Mitigation

 "Classical" injection and memory management issues play less of a role on the mobile app side.
-This is mostly due to the lack of the necessary attack surface: For the most part, mobile apps only interface with the trusted backend service and the user interface, so even if a ton of buffer overflow vulnerabilities would exist in the app, those vulnerabilities wouldn't open up any useful attack vectors.
-The same can be said for browser exploits such as XSS that are very prevalent in the web world (again, XSS is theoretically possible in some cases, but it's very rare to see XSS issues that one can actually exploit for benefit).
+This is mostly due to the lack of the necessary attack surface: For the most part, mobile apps only interface with the trusted backend service and the UI, so even if a ton of buffer overflow vulnerabilities exist in the app, those vulnerabilities usually don't open up any useful attack vectors.
+The same can be said for browser exploits such as XSS that are very prevalent in the web world.
+Of course, there's always exceptions, and XSS is theoretically possible in some cases, but it's very rare to see XSS issues that one can actually exploit for benefit.

-All that doesn't mean however that we should let developers get away with writing sloppy code.
+All this doesn't mean however that we should let developers get away with writing sloppy code.
 Following security best practice results in hardened release builds that are resilient against tampering.
 "Free" security features offered by compilers and mobile SDKs help to increase security and mitigate attacks.

 ### Anti-Tampering and Anti-Reversing